OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    :alt: mapguide desktop icons
    :align: center

-`Note:` If Ushahidi complains about this **"Oops!
+.. note:: If Ushahidi complains about this **"Oops!
 We couldn't make a connection to the database server with the credentials given.
 Please make sure they are correct."**.
 This means the installer script couldn't create the database credentials.
 This has to be done manually before you can continue